Odd-even effect in the dominant order of self-assembly of cross junctions in space dimension $d \ge 3$: Introduction

 We crudely characterise self-assembly by the number of directions (axes) along which all lines share the same colour.
 The state where all parallel lines have the same colour is termed ``completely ordered'' in this Letter.
 Hereafter, we refer to states with $n$ completely ordered directions as the $\langle n\rangle$-state.
 If helpful, we indicate its dimension $d$ with a suffix as a $\langle n\rangle_d$-state.

 A previous paper \cite{jcp} proved that the presence of at least one completely ordered direction (axis) is unavoidable in $d=3$.
 Also discussed was that such an uniaxial order, i.e., $\langle 1\rangle$-states, dominates in thermodynamic ensembles.
 The purpose of this study is to place such characteristics of $d=3$ in a broader context of similar problems in general dimensions $d\in \mathbb{N}$ (positive integer).
-Interestingly, we can plausibly make a universal statement: the uniaxial order is most probable for general $d\ge 3$.
-The characterisation applies for the ground-state order of the antiferroic $d$-state Potts model \cite{Potts,PottsModel} in a general $d$ through a natural mapping of the present problem onto it.
+Interestingly, we can plausibly make a statement: the uniaxial order is most probable for general odd $d\ge 3$.
+For even $d$, the isotropic states dominate except for $d=2,4,6$, where uniaxial states prevail.
+This conclusion is probabilistic, but with a confidence resembling that of thermodynamics.
+Therefore, it can be termed entropic.